Peugeot 407: Overview

 The 407 was the successor to the hugely successful Peugeot 406, and was launched in The Sunday Times Motorshow Live on 27 May 2004.
 The streamlined design of the car was seen as radical by magazines, such as Autocar, its most distinctive features being its large front grille, and the steeply raked screen pillars.

 Autocar also published undisguised spy photos on three occasions throughout 2003, and commented that the rear window line of the saloon had "the similar feel to the short wheelbase of the Ferrari 250."
 The car was first announced and presented to the press in Paris in February 2004.
 There Groupe PSA (then known as PSA Peugeot Citroën) invested in launching the car.

 The estate, the Peugeot 407 SW, was launched four months after the saloon event, in September 2004.
 The coupé was launched in July 2005, having been presented at the Frankfurt Motor Show in September 2005.
 It went on sale in January 2006.
 The annual sales of the Peugeot 407 peaked at units in 2005, with sales outside Europe.
 The coupé production ended in March 2012.

 The models were given a minor facelift in August 2008, resulting in most petrol engine models being withdrawn from sale in the United Kingdom and other European countries.
-One model was available with AMVAR electronic suspension that controls each wheel's damping independently, adapting the hardness of the ride every 2.5 milliseconds to suit the driving style.
+One model was available with AMVAR (AMortissement VARiable, 'variable shock absorption') electronic suspension that controls each wheel's damping independently, adapting the hardness of the ride every 2.5 milliseconds to suit the driving style.

 The 407, both in sedan and coupé versions, received 5 out of 5 stars in EuroNCAP tests.